LASIK Eye Surgery

-The eye surgeon or ophthalmologist who performs the LASIK surgery has special training with the laser, and most eye surgeons have successfully completed the procedure hundreds of times.
+The eye surgeon NYC or ophthalmologist who performs the LASIK surgery has special training with the laser, and most eye surgeons have successfully completed the procedure hundreds of times.
 Since it’s an outpatient operation, you can recover at home — just make sure you bring a friend or family member to drive you to and from your appointment.

 The LASIK Procedure

 This corrective eye surgery begins with anesthetic eye drops.
 You may be given a mild sedative so you can relax during the operation.
 Laser eye surgery takes just 10 to 15 minutes for each eye, and you don’t need to be put under general anesthesia.
 Note that there are different kinds of LASIK surgeries.

 Your eye surgeon then cuts a precise flap of corneal tissue with a specialized laser called a femtosecond laser.
 Once the flap has been cut, which is not painful, you’ll notice that your vision gets blurry.
 The LASIK procedure continues with the excimer laser, which flashes as it reshapes the inner layers of your cornea.